Weighing stars from birth to death: mass determination methods across the HRD: Introduction and motivation: the need for stellar masses

 Similarly, the mass of observed high-mass stars in relation to their brightness and therefore to their initial mass yields valuable information about the effectiveness of radiation-driven stellar winds and of the chemical yields that such winds deliver to the surroundings.
 For birth masses above $\sim\!15\,\msun$, radiation-driven winds are effective throughout the entire lifetime of the star, leading yet again to a natural distinction in terms of mass as far as efficiency in metal provision to the interstellar medium is concerned.

-A final example where accurate stellar masses help to identify physical effects in stars is the temperature, respectively radius of cool giants, which depend both on the extent of convective envelopes and on the structure of the stellar atmosphere \citep{tayar:2017}.
+The temperature, respectively the radius, of cool giants depend on the extent of convective envelopes and on the structure of the stellar atmosphere \citep{tayar:2017}.
 The correlation with stellar mass is that the higher the mass the hotter (smaller) the giant is.
-With accurate mass determinations the correct structure of a giant's outermost layers can be inferred.
+With accurate mass determinations the correct structure of a giant's outermost layers can be inferred, and therefore our knowledge about convection be enhanced.

-These few examples already illustrate why accurate stellar masses are necessary to improve stellar models, which are ultimately used for many important aspects of astronomy and astrophysics, from distance determinations in the Universe to age predictions and chemical enrichment laws of galaxies.
+These few examples illustrate why accurate stellar masses are necessary to improve stellar models, which are ultimately used for many important aspects of astronomy and astrophysics, from distance determinations in the Universe to age predictions and chemical enrichment laws of galaxies.